 While taking photos on this street is one of the best free things to do in Sayulita, this place gets busy quickly, as many travelers come here to snap photos and take videos.
 By 10 a.m., the street has a decent amount of traffic, so your best bet is to arrive as early as 7 a.m. and no later than 8 a.m.

 PRO TIP: Slap Street is not the only place in Sayulita where you can take photos with the colorful papel picado.
 There are several streets throughout Sayulita, so take your camera and explore the town on foot.

 6. Go whale-watching

-Whale watching is one of the best things to do in Sayulita if you visit this town between November and April.🐋 The Bahia de Banderas in the neighboring Jalisco state is home to migrating humpback whales that come from the Pacific Coast of Canada and the United States.
+Whale watching is one of the best things to do in Sayulita if you visit this town between November and April.🐋 The Bahia de Banderas near Puerto Vallarta is home to migrating humpback whales that come from the Pacific Coast of Canada and the United States.

 While you can book a whale-watching tour from Sayulita, remember that seeing these marine giants is never a guarantee.
 Most travelers end up spotting a while at least a few times and seeing a couple of dolphins splashing in the waters.